xlsson/pattern-admin/README.md

 To run the app on your local system, you need the following:

-This [server](https://github.com/wadholm/pattern-backend) running on `http://localhost:1337`.
+This [server](https://github.com/wadholm/pattern-backend) running on `http://localhost:1337` (default).
 You need to register as an admin, and use those login details to log in to the admin interface.

 Your system needs git, npm, node.js.